getroomservice/automerge-clocks/README.md

 # Automerge Clocks

-This library contains a set of utilities for implementing an Automerge Network protocol.
+This library contains a set of utilities for implementing your own Automerge network protocol.

 ## Install